 An oil industry equipment manufacturer is struggling with crippling debt.
 Faced with certain bankruptcy, they decide to hire a boutique investment banking firm.
 Their hopes are wielded to the firm’s special situations investing expertise.
 But what exactly is that expertise, what is special situations investment banking?

-What is Special Situations Investment Banking?
+What is Special Situations in Investment Banking?

 Special situations investment banking are event-driven corporate actions in which investment bankers provide funding and advisory services to companies looking to capitalize on or successfully navigate an adverse corporate event.